fathyb/parcel-plugin-typescript/README.md

 ## Differences with Parcel native support

-While Parcel has built-in transpiling support for TypeScript, this plugin provides [additionnal features](#features).
+While Parcel has built-in transpiling support for TypeScript, this plugin provides [additional features](#features).

 If you only need transpiling then this plugin might not be necessary.
 You can see this plugin as a Parcel version of `awesome-typescript-loader` or `ts-loader`.